 Contract management / supplier review meeting

-- A three part practical and planning exercise around a realistic detailed scenario to learn new ideas on reviewing and reinforcing a poorly performing contact and supplier.
+- A three-part practical and planning exercise around a realistic detailed scenario to learn new ideas on reviewing and reinforcing a poorly performing contact and supplier.
 Involves pre-meeting planning and meeting management, plus writing a follow-up report.
-(This will be prepared before the training in consultation with Hanover).
+(This will be prepared before the training in consultation with client and participants).

 Action plan and course summary

 Best practice contract management – Half-day follow-up workshop

 Participants present back on their results, progress and experience in the following areas: